virtusize/virtusize.github.io/source/integration-guide/integration.rst

 **Asynchronous loading**

-All script loading is done asynchronously, minimizing the impact on the load speed of the product page.
+All script loading is done asynchronously, minimising the impact on the load speed of the product page.
 The integration snippet is inspired by the asynchronous loading done by Google Universal Analytics, FB Connect, Google+ and others.
 In the unlikely event of Virtusize servers experiencing down time,